hanskuhn/hanskuhn.github.io/_posts/2023-12-01-DKIM_on_FreeBSD.md

 ## Testing

   - Send email to `check-auth@verifier.port25.com` which will reply with a report validating DKIM, SPF, rDNS
-  - Use <https://dkimvalidator.com/> to see if the key in DNS can validate signatures from from the milter
+  - If you prefer the web, use <https://dkimvalidator.com/> to see if the key in DNS can validate signatures from from the milter
-  - Check `/var/log/maillog` for errors
   - Check that the milter is handling incoming email correctly by looking in `/var/log/maillog` or mail headers of received msgs.
 Look for Authentication-Results header!

 ## Operations

-How often do you publish a new DKIM key?
+How often should I publish a new keypair?

-Should I expire and publish them periodically?
+Should I expire and publish private keys periodically? (cf. <https://blog.cryptographyengineering.com/2020/11/16/ok-google-please-publish-your-dkim-secret-keys/>)

 What monitoring is possible to ensure that deliverability is good?
 DMARC reports are probably a start, but jeez.